Intellectual Property Lawyer

 • The other party wrongfully took the trade secret.

-• The party who stole the trade secret used that trade secret to its advantage.
+• The party who stole the trade secret used it to its advantage.

 Trade secrets are generally considered rights created by common law, so they are not protected by the same intellectual property laws that govern things like patents and trademarks.